wb2326/fall2019-proj3-sec2--grp7/README.md

 In terms of classifiers, we considered GBM, LDA, KNN, Boosting, Random Forest and SVM methods.
 We cross compared the combinations of feature extraction methods and classifiers in order to find the optimal feature-classifer pair.

 We also applied GBM as our baseline model with selected feature set to compare with our advanced model.
-The final advanced model choosen is (k) SVM+.
+The final advanced model chosen is (k) SVM+.
 For code details, please check on lib directory.

 Round 1 Model Comparison
 ![](https://github.com/TZstatsADS/fall2019-proj3-sec2--grp7/blob/master/figs/Round1.png)